 - Transcript of Record: Felony No. 10357 Harry F. Powers

-Introducing West Virginia’s famous monsters and most haunted locals
+Introducing West Virginia's famous monsters and most haunted locales

 In search of more chilling information?
 Visit our introduction to the Five most haunted places in West Virginia, including the Trans-Allegheny Lunatic Asylum and the Moundsville Penitentiary, or encounter the Top five monsters from the West Virginia hills, including Mothman and the Grafton Monster.
 Be sure to return to West Virginia Explorer in September for our haunting autumn spectacular, when we unveil more of West Virginia’s supernatural history.